Elysia Segal: Museum Theatre & Science Communication

-Segal has researched, written and performed original theatrical shows and experiences for school groups and the public at a number of institutions including the New York Transit Museum, the New-York Historical Society, and the DAR Museum, among others.
+Segal has researched, written and performed original theatrical shows and experiences for school groups and the public at a number of institutions, including the New York Transit Museum, the New-York Historical Society, and the DAR Museum, among others.
 Her work leans heavily on primary sources and often highlights underrepresented women in history and science such as Victorian citizen scientist turned inventor Mary Walton and 1950s aviation/space pioneer Betty Skelton.

-She has created a number of shows for the Intrepid Sea, Air & Space Museum in New York City, including a recreation of a 1940's Armed Forces radio broadcast and a performance about the life of teen aviatrix Elinor Smith who rose to fame in the 1920s after illegally flying under New York City's East River Bridges.
+She has created a number of shows for the Intrepid Museum in New York City, including a recreation of a 1940s Armed Forces radio broadcast and a performance about the life of teen aviator Elinor Smith who rose to fame in the 1920s after illegally flying under New York City's East River Bridges.
 In 2022, she launched a heavily researched one-woman show based on the experiences of Betty Skelton, the first woman to undergo the physical and psychological tests of the Mercury astronaut program.
-She also oversees the innovative National Endowment for the Humanities research and performance residency Crossing the Line: Bringing History to Life with Teens, in which she guides students in the development of their research, analysis, interpretation and writing skills through their creation of original performance pieces based upon primary and secondary sources.
+She also oversaw the innovative National Endowment for the Humanities research and performance residency Crossing the Line: Bringing History to Life with Teens, in which she guided students in the development of their research, analysis, interpretation and writing skills through their creation of original performance pieces based upon primary and secondary sources.

-Throughout the COVID-19 pandemic, she also hosted a regular live-streaming series for the museum called Intrepid Adventures, and currently produces their monthly streaming series Astro Live in partnership with NASASpaceFlight.com and Kerbal Space Academy.
+During the COVID-19 pandemic, she hosted an educational live-streaming series for the museum called Intrepid Adventures, and currently produces and hosts their monthly virtual space show Astro Live.
+She also hosts the weekly space news roundup show This Week in Spaceflight for NASASpaceFlight.

-Segal currently serves as the Vice President of the International Museum Theatre Alliance and speaks regularly at conferences and events about her work in the field.
+Segal currently serves as the president of the International Museum Theatre Alliance and speaks regularly at conferences and events about her work in the field.
 In 2022 she was selected to serve as a NASA Solar System Ambassador, an educational public engagement effort that encourages communication about the science, discoveries, and excitement of NASA's space exploration missions.